abatchelor/awellchartedpath/_posts/2018-03-29-india-trains.md

 ### Jaisalmer to Delhi on the Malani Express

+Alas, our luck with getting private cabins finally ran out–and on our longest scheduled journey in India, no less.

+We got dropped off at Jaisalmer Station about 30 minutes before our train was scheduled to leave, and it was already at the platform and ready-to-board.
+We got some snacks and water from the station vendors and then found our cabin–we had two top bunks in an AC1 4-bed cabin.
+After some confusion from another passenger who thought he was also in our cabin (he was supposed to be in the AC2 area of the same coach–they duplicate bed numbers...) we met our cabin-mates: an elderly woman and her middle-age daughter, traveling for free because of their grandson/son's position in the military.
+They didn't speak English, but for the most part were quiet, considerate cabinmates.

+Shortly after departing (on-time!) we bought `veg cutlets` from the on-train vendor, who swore there was no pantry car on the train this time, so dinner wouldn't be served (it later was).
+They held us over well, and at 0.75 USD per serving, we can't really complain.

+Since we didn't have the cabin to ourselves, we spent most of our waking hours in our top bunks reading on our Kindles.
+Luckily, we had stocked them up beforehand, as we each finished an entire book on the train and started a second.

+After almost 18 hours en route, our train reached Delhi Cantt station only 10 minutes late, where we hopped off and hailed an Uber to take us to our South Delhi hotel.
+We were booked to go all the way to Delhi Junction in northern Old Delhi, but realized it would mean an extra 40 minutes on the train, and then a longer drive/metro once we arrived, so disembarked a bit early.

 ### New Delhi to Shimla on the Kalka Shatabdi Express and the Himalayan Queen